holochain/n3h/docs/mosodium/secbuf.md

 ## SBRoot
 Abstract Base class for a buffer of a SecBuf
-Buffer should be stored in _b
+Buffer should be stored in binary
 Expecting methods:
  - async readable (fn)
  - async writable (fn)